Cranberry orange glazed green beans are a new and healthy twist on traditional Thanksgiving green bean casserole.

 - Cornmeal Crusted Asparagus

-And here is the entire menu to help you Lighten Up the Holidays…
+In addition to the cranberry orange glazed green beans, here is the entire menu to help you Lighten Up the Holidays…

 - Lightened Up Eggnog by The Redhead Baker